 - Multinational Team: A Scot (Helen), a Bulgarian (Mira), a Brit (Daniel) and a Chinese guy (well, Rueben's British-born and raised, but still).

 - Neoclassical Punk Zydeco Rockabilly: They're sort of synthpop-dreampop-shoegaze-new-wave-industrial-rock, if we're taking their oeuvre as a whole.

 - Last Note Nightmare: "Soft Power".

-- Lighter and Softer: Gravity the Seducer is considerably lighter than Velocifero.
+- Lighter and Softer: Gravity the Seducer is lighter than Velocifero.

-- Raven Hair, Ivory Skin: Helen Marnie fulfills this role quite beautifully.
+- Raven Hair, Ivory Skin: Helen Marnie fulfills this role beautifully.

 - Shout-Out: The band's name derives from a Roxy Music song of the same name.

 - Singing Simlish: They recorded four songs especially for The Sims 3 soundtrack: "Young Etruscians", "She Stepped Out of the Car", "Rockfalls & Estuaries", "Tesla".